German coronavirus infection rate hits highest since pandemic began | Health

 The seven-day incidence rate - the number of people per 100,000 to be infected over the last week - rose to 201.1, higher than a previous record of 197.6 in December last year, the figures from the Robert Koch Institute showed on Monday.
 The number of confirmed coronavirus cases rose to 4,782,546 from 4,767,033 a day earlier.
 The number of deaths increased by 33 to a total of 96,558.

 Germany has already had to relocate some patients from regions with overburdened hospitals.
-The three German parties working to agree on a coalition government by early December will present proposals to combat a fourth wave of the COVID-19 pandemic in the country on Monday, daily newspaper Die Welt said.
+The three German parties in talks to form a coalition government by early December have agreed not to extend a nationwide state of emergency.

+Instead, they presented a draft law late on Monday that would amend existing legislation to allow for measures such as compulsory face masks and social distancing in public spaces to continue to be enforced until March next year.
+The draft law is due to be presented to the Bundestag lower house of parliament on Thursday and voted on in a special session a week later.

+Bavaria state premier Markus Soeder earlier called for more decisive action in view of the new peak in the incidence rate.
+More needs to be done "than a little compulsory testing in old people's homes", he told Deutschlandfunk radio.
+He called for tests to be offered free of charge again, vaccination centres to be reactivated and for states and the federal government to coordinate their strategies.
+Germany has abolished free testing to incentivise people to get vaccinated.
+(Writing by Vera Eckert, Paul Carrel and Sarah Marsh, Additional Reporting by Alexander Ratz; editing by Chizu Nomiyama, Mark Heinrich and Alex Richardson)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)